kadena-io/scalableBFT.github.io/azure/index.md

 ### `start_instances.yml`

 This playbook launches VM's that have the necessary files and directories to run the Kadena Server executable.

+### `configure_instances.yml`

-It also creates a file containing all of their private IP addresses and the default (i.e. SQLite backend) node configurations for each.
+This playbook creates a file containing all of their public IP addresses and the default (i.e. SQLite backend) node configurations for each.
-This will create VMs tagged as "kadena_server".
 This list of IP addresses will be located in `ansible/ipAddr.yml`.

-### `configure_instances.yml`

-WRITE ABOUT WHAT CONFIGURE DOES

 ### `stop_instances.yml`